Travel to Norway

 |Type||Cost Per Person|

 We reserve the right to charge for cost increases that occur between when we set tour prices and the date of travel, for example, changes due to the cost of lodging and transportation.
-If you are a single traveler and you desire, we will find a roommate for you at the hotel in Longyearbyen.
-If you would like a single room, there is an additional cost.
+If you are a single traveler and you desire, we will try to find a roommate for you at the hotel in Longyearbyen; If you prefer a single room, it will cost extra.

 Please note that we cannot guarantee a specific cabin number.
 If changes occur, we will do everything in our power to assign a cabin of equal or greater value as the cabin type specified in your reservation.
 Deck plan, cabin arrangements, and cabin amenities are subject to change by ship operator.